egaxegax/egaxegax.github.io/songs/jkl/KISS/Comin Home.md

 D|-2-2-2-2---2-----|---------------|
 A|-3-3-3-3---3-----|---------------|
 E|-----------------|---------------|
-    I?m comin? home to you
+    I'm comin' home to you

-    - I?m comin? home baby
+    - I'm comin' home baby

 E|-------5---------5---|-------5---------5---|
 B|-o---5---5-----5---5-|-----5---5-----5---5-|